Fehniix/superreactive/README.md

 }
 ```

+## Events

+- `remoteUpdate`: emitted when the remote endpoint updated a value.
+- `localValueRead`: emitted when a local `@reactive` property was read.
+- `localValueWritten`: emitted when a local `@reactive` property was written to (triggering an update on the remote endpoint).

 ## License

 MIT.
 Do as you please with this package.
 Contributions and pull requests are very well accepted, would be my pleasure to review and integrate.
 Thank you!